Polishing Film Type Edge Polishing

 Wafer with misalignment corrected in the bonding process (after Mipox edge polishing)

-Mipox has developed a unique chamfering application using a polishing film method for large diameter 8-inch SiC wafers, which are gaining attention as a key material for next generation power semiconductors.
+Mipox established a method that can perform stable chamfering for large diameter 8-inch SiC wafers, which are regarded as a key material among next generation power semiconductor materials.

-Chamfering using the abrasive film method offers better cost performance than other methods, especially for difficult-to-machine materials.
+Chamfering by the polishing film method has a higher cost performance than other methods, especially for difficult-to-machine material applications.

-A comparison of chamfering costs for single crystal 8-inch wafer applications (chamfering by abrasive film and grinding wheel method) is shown in a separate graph.
+The cost of chamfering for crystal 8-inch wafer applications (a comparison between chamfering using an abrasive film and chamfering by an abrasive grinding method) is shown in a separate graph.

 Mipox Technology Polishing Process Examples